rkincaid/rc2014-misc/sc114/README.md

 a complete CP/M system with up to ~128Mb of storage.
 However, the default CP/M for this system ONLY implements the ACIA serial interface to the console.
 So no other I/O is possible.

-Based on ACIA CBIOS code kindly provided Paul Wrightson, I was able to create a modifie CBIOS that implements the built-in bitbang interface of the SC114 as the default CP/M LST: and PUN: devices.
+Based on ACIA CBIOS code kindly provided Paul Wrightson, I was able to create a modified CBIOS that implements the default CP/M LST: and PUN: devices using the built-in bitbang interface of the SC114.
 This should enable connection to various serial devices such as printers, a real paper tape punch (should you have one!) and any other unidirectional output device.

 As proof-of-concept, I wrote a short proxy in Python to listen for output from the bitbang interface and forward it to a real printer (a Brother laster printer in my case).
 This enabled me to actually print directly from WordStar on the SC114 to the Brother printer (included formatted text!).

+**THE FILES**

+The files included here are as follow:

+CBIOS_ACIA_CF64_CF128_pw.asm - Paul's original code as provided to me (with an attribution added)

+CBIOS_ACIA_CF64_CF128_wBB_.asm - Modified CBIOS source to implement the bitbang versions of LPT: and PUN:.
+I tried to make the IOBYTE work correctly between the new output and the existing two ACIA ports in the code.
+I only have one ACIA port available (currently), so I am unable to test whether the second port works as it should.

+PUTSYS-CPM-ACIA-BITBANG.hex - A hex file suitible for loading the usual PUTSYS program into the SC114's SCM monitor.
+Paste this at the "*" prompt and execute "G8000" to write the system tracks on your compact flash card.

+printproxy<area>.com - The printer proxy.
+It requires python 2.7+, a system with an LPR command and a default printer set up on the system.
+It was tested on MacOS but should work on Linux and other unix-like systems.
+The program is pretty simple and should be easily modifiable for Windows.

+**BUILDING**

+Building a new putsys is a two step process.
+Using Steve Cousins' Small Computer Workshop:
+1. load the CBIOS_ACIA_CF64_CF128_wBB_.asm, edit if necessary to match your CF capacity (64MB vs 128MB) and assemble it.
+This will generate a file "IntelHexhex" in the SCW's Output directory.
+Copy this to the directory "...CPM v2.2 PutSys Plus/Includes" and rename it CBIOS_RC2014_ACIA_CFxx.HEX where xx is 64 or 128 as appropriate.
+2. Then load "putsys.asm" into SCW and assemble this instead.
+The resulting "IntelHex.hex" file will now be your new putsys.hex.
+Simply load this into the SCM monitor and execute "G8000" to write it to your CF card.
+You should be able to immediately type "cpm" and start the system.

+**SETUP**

+You will now need two serial adapters.
+Presumably  you already have one (likely TTL to USB) to operate your system, and attached to some ACIA card.
+You can now use a SECOND adapater to connect the bitbang port to your host computer.
+Open terminals to both USB devices as shown on your system.
+Make sure to get the baudrates correct.
+The bitbang can ONLY do 9600 baud.

+With both terminals open, in the one connected to your CP/M console type: pip LPT:=test.txt where test.txt can be any text file you'd like to see transferred.
+You should also be able to pip to PRN: and LST: with the same effect.

+You can use stat to see the current assignments and also override my default IOBYTE settings.

+If you would prefer a different default setup, you can edit CBIOS_ACIA_CF64_CF128_wBB_.asm.
+The line that sets the default IOBYTE is near the very end of the file.